ARTbio/startbio/docs/R-IOC/01_IOC_R_week_00.md

 [PSILO](https://psilo.sorbonne-universite.fr/){:target="_blank"} is file storage server with a NextCloud web interface.
 If you are affiliated to Sorbonne-Université (and have a corresponding email address), you may have already an account on PSILO.
-In any case, as an IOC participant, whatever your affiliation.
-We will configure for you a PSILO account with the email of your choice and we will send you your credentials to access to this account.
+In any case, as an IOC participant, whatever your affiliation, we will configure for you a PSILO account with the email of your choice and we will send you your credentials to access to this account.